hibiii/Hibiii.github.io/mods/doc/blindme_manual.md

 Additionally, world settings can be locked.
 Locking a world's settings makes you unable to change any of its settings, either via the settings screen, or the `/blindme` command.
 Locking exists in order to facilitate upkeep on a challenge for a world, such as a survival world with Blindness enabled.
 Locked world settings can also be unlocked at the settings screen, if needed.

+When playing on a multiplayer server with BlindMe integration, the settings for it are not saved because they are the ones supplied by the server itself, ignoring your already set preferrences.
+The settings are saved if the player is a server operator and has customized their experience.

 # Additional technical notes

 BlindMe is designed to have no impact on vanilla gameplay, and tries to undo any gameplay restrictions it, and only it alone, is causing.
 It does it by doing "deep checks": the primary status effect instance is checked if it's only the mod's managed instance.

-In vanilla, sprinting (and by extension swimming) is entirely disabled when the player has Blindness.
-BlindMe changes this such that the player can sprint if the Blindness applies is only from BlindMe.
+In vanilla, sprinting (and by extension, swimming) is entirely disabled when the player has Blindness.
+BlindMe changes this such that the player can sprint if the Blindness applied is only from BlindMe.
 Technically: BlindMe makes it so, when checking if the player is elligible to sprint, the game ignores Blindness _if_ the instance of Blindness is the one managed by BlindMe _and_ said instance doesn't shadow any other instances of Blindness.

 In vanilla, Darkness has a pulsing effect.
 It has no gameplay effects but can be disorienting when applied for long periods of time.
 BlindMe disables the pulsing effect optionally, only if the Darkness is self-inflicted.